 ”.

-3 Footnote no longer applicable.

-4 The Acts Amendment (Higher School Leaving Age and Related Provisions) Act 2005 s.
+5 The Acts Amendment (Higher School Leaving Age and Related Provisions) Act 2005 s.
 4(2) reads as follows:

 “

 (2) When the meaning of “compulsory education period” changes by operation of section 6(b) of the School Education Act 1999 (inserted by subsection (1)), the change extends to the compulsory education period for a child which, but for the change, would have ended on 31 December 2005.